adrian-io/sarimax-conflict-forecast/README.md

-# Development of An Automated Conflict Prediction System by State Space ARIMA Method
+# Development of An Automated Conflict Prediction System by State Space ARIMA Methods